-It should be noted that active transport is not always driven by PMF.The chemiosmotic hypothesis is accepted by most microbiologists.
+It should be noted that active transport is not always driven by PMF.
+The chemiosmotic hypothesis is accepted by most microbiologists.
 There is considerable evidence for the generation of proton and charge gradients across membranes.
 However, the evidence for proton gradients as the direct driving force for oxidative phosphorylation is not yet conclusive.
 In some halophilic marine bacteria, sodium ions may be used to drive ATP synthesis.
 Whatever the precise mechanism, ATP synthesis takes place at the F1F0 ATPase or ATP synthase (figure).

 Figure ATP Synthase Structure and Function. (a) The major structural features of ATP synthase deduced from X-ray crystallography and other studies.
-F1 is a spherical structure composed largely of alternating α and β subunits; the three active sites are on the β subunits.
-The γ subunit extends upward through the center of the sphere and can rotate.
-The stalk (γ and ε subunits) connects the sphere to F0, the membrane embedded complex that serves as a proton channel.
+F1 is a spherical structure composed largely of alternating $\alpha$ and $\beta$ subunits; the three active sites are on the $\beta$ subunits.
+The $\gamma$ subunit extends upward through the center of the sphere and can rotate.
+The stalk ( $\gamma$ and $\varepsilon$ subunits) connects the sphere to F0, the membrane embedded complex that serves as a proton channel.
 F0 contains one a subunit, two b subunits, and 9-12 c subunits.
-The stator arm is composed of subunit a, two b subunits, and the δ subunit; it is embedded in the membrane and attached to F1.
+The stator arm is composed of subunit a, two b subunits, and the $\delta$ subunit; it is embedded in the membrane and attached to F1.
 A ring of c subunits in F0 is connected to the stalk and may act as a rotor and move past the a subunit of the stator.
-As the c subunit ring turns, it rotates the shaft ($\gamma \varepsilon$ subunits).
+As the c subunit ring turns, it rotates the shaft ( $\gamma \varepsilon$ subunits).

-Figure The binding change mechanism of ATP synthesis is depicted in a simplified schematic diagram in which the F1 sphere is viewed from the membrane side.
-The three active sites appear able to exist in three different conformations: an inactive open (O) conformation with low affinity for substrates, an inactive L conformation with fairly loose affinity for the substrates, and an active tight (T) conformation that has high affinity for substrates.
+Class: I M.Sc Microbiology COURSE NAME: MICROBIAL PHYSIOLOGY AND METABOLISM Subject code: 17MBP102 UNIT: III inactive open (O) conformation with low affinity for substrates, an inactive L conformation with fairly loose affinity for the substrates, and an active tight (T) conformation that has high affinity for substrates.
 In the first step, ADP and Pi bind to the O site.
-Then the γ subunit rotates 120° with the input of energy, presumably from proton flow through F0.
+Then the $\gamma$ subunit rotates 120° with the input of energy, presumably from proton flow through F0.
 This rotation causes conformational changes in all three subunits resulting in a release of newly formed ATP and a conversion of the L site to an active T conformation.
-Finally, ATP is formed at the new T site while more ADP and Pi bind to the unoccupied O site and everything is ready for another energy-driven γ subunit rotation.
+Finally, ATP is formed at the new T site while more ADP and Pi bind to the unoccupied O site and everything is ready for another energy-driven $\gamma$ subunit rotation.